 Anti-Inflammatory

-- Body wash: Great for eczema, dry skin, and general cleansing
+- Body wash: Great for eczema, dry skin, and general cleansing.

-- Shaving soap: Its moisturizing properties help prevent razor burn
+- Shaving soap: Its moisturizing properties help prevent razor burn.

 How to Spot Fake African Black Soap